AlexStrew/WilNews/README.md

 > #### Disclaimer: Only works on Desktop

 # Features 🃏
-- An application designed to automate the work of dental staff.
+- An application designed to automate the work of news website.

 # Requirements 🎯
 - Have MySQL Database (5.6 or higher)